shadowwalker/next-pwa/README.md

   - default: `[]`
   - example: `[/chunks\/images\/.*$/]` - Don't precache files under `.next/static/chunks/images` (Highly recommend this to work with  `next-optimized-images` plugin)
   - doc: Array of (string, RegExp, or function()).
 One or more specifiers used to exclude assets from the precache manifest.
 This is interpreted following the same rules as Webpack's standard exclude option.
-- dynamicStartUrl - If your start url returns different HTML document under different state (such as logged in vs. not logged in), this should be set to true.
+- dynamicStartUrl - if your start url returns different HTML document under different state (such as logged in vs. not logged in), this should be set to true.
   - default: true
   - recommend: set to **false** if your start url always returns same HTML document, then start url will be precached, this will help to speed up first load.
+- fallbacks - config precached routes to fallback when both cache and network not available to serve resources.
+  - **if you just need a offline fallback page, simply create a `/_offline` page such as `pages/_offline.js` and you are all set, no configuration necessary**
+  - default: `object`
+    - `fallbacks.document` - fallback route for document (page), default to `/_offline` if you created that page
+    - `fallbacks.image` - fallback route for image, default to none
+    - `fallbacks.audio` - fallback route for audio, default to none
+    - `fallbacks.video` - fallback route for video, default to none
+    - `fallbacks.font` - fallback route for font, default to none
 - ~~subdomainPrefix: string - url prefix to allow hosting static files on a subdomain~~
   - ~~default: `""` - i.e. default with no prefix~~
   - ~~example: `/subdomain` if the app is hosted on `example.com/subdomain`~~